Learn how to paint unfinished cabinets to get the kitchen of your dreams.

 How to Paint Unfinished Cabinets

 Preparing the Cabinets for Painting

 For kitchen cabinets that can withstand years of use, you want to use a hardwood for the face frames and doors.
 Most places that sell unfinished cabinets will only offer hardwood choices.

-For our kitchen cabinets, we went with poplar.
+For our kitchen, we used poplar for our cabinet face frames and doors.
 It is a softer hardwood that is easy to work with and inexpensive.
-It does have a slight green ting to the color, but is great for furniture you are planning on painting.
+It does have a slight green tone to the color, but is great for furniture you are planning on painting.

 Once you finish building your cabinets, you will need to sand them.
-If you are purchasing your cabinets, you probably will not have to do this step, but check them to make sure they are nice and smooth.
+If you are purchasing your cabinets, you might not have to do this step, but check them to make sure they are nice and smooth.

 Then use a tack cloth to get any remaining dust off the surface of your cabinets.
 Tack cloths are my new best friend.
 Luckily they are cheap.

 They will grab up any leftover dust so you have a smooth clean surface for painting.

 Now you are ready to paint your cabinets.